Multitask learning and benchmarking with clinical time series data: Discussion

 \section{Discussion}

-In this paper, we proposed four standardized benchmarks for machine learning researchers interested in clinical data problems, including in-hospital mortality, decompensation, length of stay, and phenotyping.
-Our benchmark data set is similar to other MIMIC-III patient cohorts described in by machine learning publications but makes use of a larger number of patients and is immediately accessible to other researchers who wish to replicate our experiments or build upon our work.
+In this paper we proposed four standardized benchmarks for machine learning researchers interested in clinical data problems, including in-hospital mortality, decompensation, length-of-stay, and phenotype prediction.
+Our benchmark data set is similar to other MIMIC-III patient cohorts described in machine learning publications but makes use of a larger number of patients and is immediately accessible to other researchers who wish to replicate our experiments or build upon our work.
 We also described several strong baselines for our benchmarks.
 We have shown that LSTM-based models significantly outperform linear models, although we expect to see better performing linear models by using more complex feature engineering.
 We have demonstrated the advantages of using channel-wise LSTMs and learning to predict multiple tasks using a single neural model.

-Our results demonstrate that the phenotyping and length-of-stay prediction tasks are more challenging and require larger model architectures than mortality and decompensation prediction tasks.
+Our results indicate that the phenotyping and length-of-stay prediction tasks are more challenging and require larger model architectures than mortality and decompensation prediction tasks.
 Even small LSTM models easily overfit the latter two problems.

+We note that since the data in MIMIC-III is generated within a single EHR system, it might contain systematic biases.
+It is an interesting future study to explore how models trained on these benchmarks generalize to other clinical datasets.